 Speed Skater Terry McDermott, “The Essexville Rocket,” Passes Away at 82

-FILE – Terry McDermott, 23, who won the first gold medal for the U.S. in the ninth Winter Olympic games, is hoisted to the shoulders of teammates after his triumph at Innsbruck, Feb.
+FILE – Terry McDermott, 23, of Essexville, Mich., skates in the 500-meter speedskating event on his way to first place and the first U.S. Olympic gold medal at the ninth Winter Olympic games at Innsbruck, Austria, Feb.
 4, 1964.
 McDermott, who won the only gold medal for the United States at the 1964 Winter Olympics, died on Saturday, May 20, 2023, U.S. Speedskating said.
 He was 82.
-(AP Photo/Hans Von Nolde, File)
+(AP Photo/Rider-Rider, File)

 (AP) Olympic gold medal speed skater Terry McDermott has died at the age of 82.